Extraltodeus/Vector_Sculptor_ComfyUI/README.md

+The main node makes your conditioning go towards similar concepts so to enrich your composition or further away so to make it more precise.

-The main node gathers similar pre-conditioning vectors for as long as the cosine similarity score diminishes.
+It gathers similar pre-cond vectors for as long as the cosine similarity score diminishes.
 If it climbs back it stops.
 This allows to set a relative direction to similar concepts.

-Or in human language: It makes your conditioning go towards similar concepts so to enrich your composition or further away so to make it more precise.

 The nodes: